Understanding the Dark Web ID compromise detection engine upgrade

 Overview

-This article provides essential information about the recent upgrade to the Dark Web ID compromise detection engine.
+This article provides essential information about the upgrade to the Dark Web ID compromise detection engine.
 It highlights the key benefits of this new engine, what to expect during the transition period, and recommended actions for users with ticketing system integrations.
+For details specific to IP address monitoring, see Understanding the Dark Web ID compromise engine upgrade: IP address monitoring.

 What is changing?